THUDM/VisualAgentBench/docs/detailed_setups/VAB-OmniGibson.md

             docker load -i VAB-OmniGibson-Docker/vab_omnigibson.tar
             ```

 4. Download datasets of OmniGibson, VAB-OmniGibson test activities, and related scene files.
 Note that about 25 GB data will be downloaded to `data/omnigibson`, and make sure you have access to google drive.
+During the download process, you will be prompted to accept the OmniGibson user agreement.

     ```bash
     python scripts/omnigibson_download.py